Neoteroi/BlackSheep-Docs/docs/application.md

 ### Configuring exceptions handlers

-The BlackSheep `Application` object has a `exceptions_handlers` dictionary that defines how errors should be handled.
+The BlackSheep `Application` object has an `exceptions_handlers` dictionary that defines how errors should be handled.
 When an exception happens while handling a web request and reaches the application, the application checks if there is a matching handler for that kind of exception.
 An exception handler is defined as a function with the following signature:

 ```python
 from blacksheep import Request, Response, text